 One with many.

+Academic diversity.
+The essence of a traditional university education.
+The College of Liberal Arts represents both.
+Our strength comes from within.
+Our programs, our faculty, and our students refuse to be confined within narrow definitions.
 We reach across typical boundaries to create new approaches to old questions, to ask new questions, to find answers to questions that haven’t even been asked yet.
 Our students have the power of many behind them.
 And with that power, they learn to stand out as individuals.

+With a foundation in the liberal arts, you can build a career almost anywhere.
+You’ll find our students creating and translating business marketing campaigns in Madrid; presenting individual, faculty-mentored research at national conferences; and seeing their work published in journals and magazines.
 Initiative is always rewarded.
-So when someone asks you, "What will you do with a liberal arts degree from SIU Carbondale?” you can answer, "Anything I want."
+So when someone asks you, "What will you do with a liberal arts degree from SIU?" you can answer, "Anything I want."

 Research.
 It's how discoveries are made.
 It's how we as a College contribute to the University's academic status as a top tier research university.
 And it's part of how we contribute to the communities around us.
 Our research and resource centers complement our academic programs by providing students with opportunities for research and hands-on learning in specific fields.

 Watch our Video